ChrisW-priv/PersonalVault/projects/Personal cash flow analysis.md

 ## Action Items

 - [ ] Rewrite the thing to make simulation definition easy
-- [ ] add easy options to add variables like curves and options etc.
+- [ ] Add easy options to add variables like curves and options etc.
-- [ ] Current simulation engine is nice cuz it is based on events, but I need to make nicer option to add events with some offset and delete old events from que to make one off events not block entire queue
+- [ ] Need to make nicer option to add events with some offset
+- [ ] Delete old events from que to make one off events not block entire queue
+- [ ] Publish to the cloud to make ad-hoc access easy

 ## Progress